howlowck/haosblog/content/post/hugo-travis-blob-cdn.md

 title = "Serving Hugo on Azure with Continuous Integration"
 +++

+## Why?

 In my [last post]({{<ref "post/serving-static-sites-with-azure-blob-cdn.md">}}), I walked through how to configure your Azure blob and CDN to serve your static website.
-However, the way to manually upload your content every time you update your site is not ideal.

-In this post, we will go through how to set up Travis CI, and build your Hugo site and upload your site to Azure Blob Storage and using azure cli to purge your CDN.
+The deployment script outlined in that post is fine for a simple blog site.
+However, it is not a solution if you have a site that is contributed by multiple people.
+Everytime anyone pushes, they would get a merge conflict on the generated content, or they can `force` push and risk losing other changes.

+It is generally best practice to delegate the build/deploy steps after a push to a remote repo, in our case it's Github.
+[Travis CI](https://travis-ci.org/) lets you build and deploy all Open Source software for free.
+So we will utilize Travis to build your Hugo site on every push to Github.

+After this post, you will have a Hugo blog that will continuously integrate with your Azure Blob and CDN deployment, without you worrying about building or deploying the site yourself.

 Pre-requisites for this post: